jonathanprozzi/mastra-agent-surreal-starter/README.md

 [![Node.js](https://img.shields.io/badge/Node.js->=20.9.0-green.svg)](https://nodejs.org/)
 [![SurrealDB](https://img.shields.io/badge/SurrealDB-v2.2-purple.svg)](https://surrealdb.com/)

-> **Community Project** - This is an unofficial starter template demonstrating SurrealDB integration with Mastra.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for the path to contributing this as an official Mastra adapter.
+> **Community Project** - Built in collaboration with Claude Opus 4.5 to rapidly prototype [Mastra](https://mastra.ai) with SurrealDB, following established Mastra store patterns.

-Production-ready [Mastra](https://mastra.ai) agent starter with SurrealDB storage — document, vector, and graph capabilities in a single database.
+This is a lightweight Mastra agent starter with SurrealDB as the agent's store that we used in a handful of other projects while testing.
+SurrealDB is a multi-model database with lots of powerful features for agents.

 ## Features